-Prime Test is one of the most popular testosterone boosters on Amazon, and it has more than 13,000 reviews right now.
+Prime Test is one of the most popular supplements on Amazon, and it has more than 13,000 reviews right now.

-There are so many testosterone boosters on sale these days, that it can be difficult to pick out the best products.
+There are so many supplements on sale these days, that it can be difficult to pick out the best products.

 Luckily for you, we’ve done all of the hard work for you.

-Our review is going to focus on the ingredients, doses, customer reviews and servings, as we give you the full lowdown on Prime Test as a testosterone booster.
+Our review is going to focus on the ingredients, doses, customer reviews and servings, as we give you the full lowdown on Prime Test.

 So let’s get cracking and start finding out a bit more about this product.

-As we’ve already deduced, Prime Test is a testosterone booster supplement that’s been designed to help get your body producing more of the male hormone naturally.
+As we’ve already deduced, Prime Test is a supplement that’s been designed to help support you on your journey.

-Prime Test is one of the best selling testosterone boosters on Amazon and it’s been reviewed thousands of times.
+Prime Test is one of the best selling male-focused supplements on Amazon and it’s been reviewed thousands of times.

-The marketing material on the bottle says that Prime Test has been specifically formulated to boost stamina, energy and strength.
+The marketing material on the bottle says that Prime Test has been specifically formulated to give you boosts in different areas.

-The official Amazon listing also claims that Prime Test will help to “revitalize and restore your manhood”.
+The official Amazon listing also claims that Prime Test will help to “revitalize and restore”.

-The Prime Test marketing material also promises to help you build stronger, leaner muscles and also improve your mood.
+The Prime Test marketing material also promises to help you in other ways too.

-It also claims to use a “healthy and natural” formula to help deliver its testosterone boosting effects.
+It also claims to use a “healthy and natural” formula to help deliver its effects.

 So far, so good.
 The Prime Test marketing material is making all the right noises, so now it’s time to start taking a close look at the ingredients formula to see whether this supplement can actually live up to the hype or not.